LuisPalacios/lupa/README.md

 ## Introduction

 Project 'lupa' (spanish word for magnifying glass), created during the summer of 2015 as an exersise to practice Swift during Xcode 7 and El Capitan betas.
-I choose something I was playing in the past but wanted to do again with Swift: create a status bar application.
+I choose something I was playing with in the past but wanted to do again with Swift: create a status bar application.

 <div align="center">
 ![Lupa](resources/dir_128x128.png?raw=true "My lupa")